tap5136/ci-cd-lab/README.md

       - master
 ```

-Now let's define the [jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs) this workflow needs to perform.
+Now let's define the [jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs) this workflow will perform.
 In our context, we really only need to define one job, and it's purpose is to run our tests.
 So let's give it the [job_id](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_id) `run-tests`:
 ```
 jobs:
   run-tests: